animatedb/solar/HeatPump.md

 provide an easy access for air to get out of the house.
 I made a ramp to improve the air flow.
 <img src="HeatPumpImages/HP_OutsideVentAir.jpg" height="300">
 This is the back of the vent.
-There is no back bottom brace to prevent air flow.<br/>
+There is no back bottom brace to restrict air flow.<br/>
 <img src="HeatPumpImages/HP_OutsideCover.jpg" height="300">
-I found an old screen, and cut it to side for some old wood I had lying around.<br/>
+I found an old screen, and used an angle grinder to cut it to size for some old wood that had been outside and weathered a few years.
+A bit of primer and another final coat and it looks fine.<br/>
 <img src="HeatPumpImages/HP_OutsideFinal.jpg" height="300">

 <h3>Inside</h3>
 The hose should be as short as possible to prevent restriction of air.
 The supplied extended hose is six feet.
 The metal part and hose connectors were supplied with the unit.
-I took some old plastic padding and fit it into the metal piece to provide a bit more insulation and bug proofing.
+I took some old plastic packing material and fit it into the metal piece to provide a bit more insulation and bug proofing.
+It is just lying on the surface, but sits there pretty well.
+I put some small pieces of wood screwed to the metal to keep it aligned over the rectangular cleanout hole.
+The hole size pretty much exactly matches the hose connector size of five inches, although it did not need to be this close at all.
 <img src="HeatPumpImages/HP_InsideVentHose.jpg" height="300">
 So why do we need only one vent to the outdoors from the heat pump?
 The heat pump can be set up where the input air is retrieved from inside the